 Spoilers must be posted inside spoiler tags to hide them from public view (where a member has the option to manually reveal the spoiler or choose not to).

 A spoiler is defined as any plot, character, or setting information not specified within a film's officially released synopsis or by the film's director.

 In other words, if a movie has no synopsis available, and the director hasn't confirmed any info his- or herself, all details related to that movie are considered SPOILERS and must be hidden in spoiler tags.

-A "spoiler" is considered as such until two weeks after the North American release of a film.
-In the case of spoilers being posted outside a film's respective thread, they must be tagged until the movie has been in a North American release for at least four weeks.
+A "spoiler" is considered as such until four weeks after the North American release of a film.
+In the case of spoilers being posted outside a film's respective thread, they must be tagged until the movie has been has been released on home video in North America.
 From then on, public spoilers for new movies--within reason--will not subject you to disciplinary action.
 But... please be considerate of others who may not have seen the movie yet and post warnings in advance of spoilers (or tag it anyway).

 As a forum for movie fans, we have a responsibility to protect the moviegoing experience (to the best of our ability) for our members wishing to go in unspoiled--as was intended by the filmmakers.
 We understand that human error comes into play sometimes, and that the excitement of analyzing a movie is part of what makes this place fun, but we also take this as seriously as any other crucial rule in our community.

 Please work with us to help prevent spoilers from remaining in public view and use the Report button on any offending posts!

 NOTE: Spoilers are allowed in the Review That Movie forum at any given time.
 Otherwise, only spoiler-designated threads (written in the thread title) are exempt from spoiler rules.
 When there is a spoiler thread, no spoilers are allowed in the main thread.

 As for non-movie spoilers, the rules go as follows: